tharsha18/gluelabs/gluelab.md

 4. Fields to fill in:

-    Page: Add information about your crawler
+    Page: Add information about your crawler:
     Crawler name: salesdb_crawler

-    Page: Add a data store
+    Page: Add a data store:
     Choose a data store: S3

     Include path: s3://glue-labs-001-YourAcctID/data/salesdb/

-    Page: Choose an IAM role
+    Page: Choose an IAM role:
     IAM Role: Choose an existing IAM role glue-labs-GlueServiceRole

-    Page: Configure the crawler's output
+    Page: Configure the crawler's output:
     Database: Click on ‘Add database’ and enter database name as salesdb.

 5. Click on the button ‘Finish’ to create the crawler.